Healthcare Leadership, B.S.

 - Apply healthcare leadership concepts and coordination of multidisciplinary teams in a variety of settings

-Individuals who successfully complete Mercer’s Bachelor of Science in Healthcare Leadership degree program are prepared to work as professionals in a wide variety of positions, including: clinical coordinator, community health specialist, employee wellness specialist, health information specialist, HMO contract coordinator, immunization specialist or wellness coordinator.
+Individuals who successfully complete Mercer’s Bachelor of Science in Healthcare Leadership degree program are prepared to work as professionals in a wide variety of positions, including: clinical coordinator, community health specialist, consumer saftey inspector, employee wellness specialist, health information specialist, health planning analyst, health services administrator, HMO contract coordinator, immunization specialist, medical record administrator, patient care administrator, and wellness coordinator.

 The Bachelor of Science in Healthcare Leadership requires a total of 120 semester hours to complete, including general education studies.